 When evaluating medical schools you should also consider the clinical rotations that the school offers, looking closely to make sure they are at ACGME- approved teaching hospitals.
 Your medical school research should also take into consideration the facilities offered on-campus such as libraries, gyms and student accommodations.

-Saba University’s motto is ‘Excellence through Education’ and it’s the perfect destination for aspiring physicians.
+Saba University School of Medicine’s motto is ‘Excellence through Education’ and it’s the perfect destination for aspiring physicians.
 Saba’s excellent clinical rotation program allows you to put your theoretical knowledge to practice in real-life settings and learn from experienced doctors.
-Click here to find out more about the medical education experience at Saba University.
+Click here to find out more about the medical education experience at Saba.